Course-Based Writing Tutors

 We are now accepting course tutor requests for the fall 2023 semester.
 Requests are due in two rounds—the initial June 16th placement round and a more limited August 16th placement round.
 Priority will be given to past program partners and new FYS instructors.

 Please note that we do not hire or train students during the academic year to be peer writing tutors.
 We interview and hire in the spring and train in the summer for the following academic year.
 More information can be found under “become a peer writing tutor.“

 Course Tutors are part of the course’s educational goals on writing and communication.
-Course tutors can work with students one-on-one to offer writing conferencing on writing process, revision, project planning, idea development, etc. The course tutor can also provide workshops in-class related to time management, revision, research integration, etc. Typically connected with writing-intensive courses (see list below), we welcome partnerships with courses outside FYS/CW/WRPR programs.
+They work with students one-on-one to offer writing conferencing on writing process, revision, project planning, idea development, etc. The course tutor can also provide in-class workshops related to time management, project planning, revision, research integration, etc. Finally, they can offer insight into course design, assignment structure, and, even, writing assessment models.
+They are a trained resource with insight, as a student, on course development and sustainability.
+Typically connected with writing-intensive courses (see list below), we welcome partnerships with courses outside FYS/CW/WRPR programs.

 Tutors may work up to 60 hours over the course of the semester.
-Tutors receive at least 12 hours of training, each term, plus pre-semester onboarding.
+Each term, tutors receive at least 12 hours of training in addition to pre-semester onboarding.
 They are hired, supervised, and paid by CTLR.